-Aristotle’s idea was that it was intrinsic to democracy that people took it in turns to rule and to obey and that rotating responsibility for government was not only the best way to arrange this, but also the best way to educate the populace to the virtue necessary to do this well.6 This idea of participation as ‘civics’ education is something that Tocqueville took up surveying Democracy in America :
+Aristotle’s idea was that it was intrinsic to democracy that people took it in turns to govern and to be governed and that rotating responsibility for government was not only the best way to arrange this, but also the best way to educate the populace to the virtue necessary to do this well.6

 Modern social science finds something similar.
 Participants in citizens’ juries almost unanimously report it as having been a very good experience in which they felt keen to give of their best and privileged to be invited to participate.
 7 As it turns out, random selection of citizens for juries provides the ideal test bed for generating causal data about the effect of jury duty and there’s good evidence from the US that participating in just one jury is a powerful form of civics education producing subsequent increases in voter turnout of as much as 7% with that increase in the average being disproportionately from those with previously low voting turnout.
 Likewise in the recent Melbourne City Council citizens’ jury, of less than fifty participants chosen at random from the community, at least two stood for council at the next opportunity.

-Modern liberal democracy operates in a way that would have pretty much horrified most of the architects of democracy in the 18th and 19th century.
-They warned gravely of the spirit of ‘faction’ infecting the polity, the spirit of faction is more or less institutionalised today.
-I remember as a kid thinking that having an official Opposition to the Government was pretty weird.
-And I still do.
-Of course I understand how and why and also the rationale for the party system which operates as a means by which voters can try to pick candidates by broad ideological sympathies.
-That puts them more ‘in control’ than backing their representatives ‘judgement’ — or so the theory goes.
-Moreover division and contest ideally serves to clarify and sharpen disagreement and that might help forge more considered resolution on the floor of the legislature — or so the theory goes.
+Modern liberal democracy operates in a way that would have horrified most of the architects of modern government in the 18th and 19th century.
+Where they warned gravely against the spirit of ‘faction’ infecting the polity, the spirit of faction is more or less institutionalised today.
+I remember when I was young thinking that having an official Opposition to the Government was weird.
+I still do.
+Of course, I understand the purposes it and the party system more generally serve as a means by which voters can project their will into the political process by expressing broad ideological and programmatic sympathies in their vote.
+Moreover, division and contest ideally serve to clarify and sharpen disagreement and that might help forge more considered resolution on the floor of the legislature.

-Yet for all manner of reasons its usually good for Oppositions to make life as difficult as possible for governments (though I suspect this is truer for right than left leaning parties).
-We saw this in Australia in the years of Abbott’s leadership of the Opposition.
+Yet for all manner of reasons, Oppositions are rewarded by making life as difficult as possible for governments (though I suspect this is truer for centre-right than centre-left parties).
+We saw this in Australia in the years of Tony Abbott’s leadership of the Opposition.
 In the US, even Republican voters think the Republicans were much less prepared to compromise to reach solutions — even though they thought they should.
-But it’s unclear how many changed their vote on a thing like that — in my experience people don’t tend to vote on such abstract things.
+But it’s unclear how many changed their vote on a thing like that — in my experience, people don’t tend to vote on such abstract things.
 This is their one chance to express their beliefs.
 See eg this report containing this table.

 Indeed, US studies suggest that reality comes to be interpreted not through experience of the world but through party affiliation.
 Responding to the same report, Andrea Campbell, professor of political science at the Massachusetts Institute of Technology had this to say.
 “I was not surprised party affiliation influenced people’s opinions of the Affordable Care Act, but I was surprised that partisanship trumped personal experiences with our health care system.
 Personal experiences, like being denied health insurance for a pre-existing condition, have little effect on public support for the law.
 Instead, support is largely based on political party affiliation and beliefs about the likely impact of the law in the near future.”